 Installed by Manual configuration.
 Computer preference [Registry]\ManageSoft\Tracker\CurrentVersion

 IncludeRegistryKey

-Set IncludeRegistryKey to instruct the FlexNet inventory agent to return the contents of the specified registry keys or values.
+Set IncludeRegistryKey to instruct the FlexNet inventory agent to return the contents of the specified registry keys or values in the uploaded .ndi (inventory) file.
 (Applies to Microsoft Windows devices only, and is ignored on UNIX-like platforms.)